mikael-ros/EDAN40-EDAF95.exercises/readme.md

 > [!NOTE]
 > I am currently lagging slightly behind, be patient as I go through the course work.

-In this repo you will find solutions to the exercises given by the book Programming in Haskell Second Edition as part of the course literature* recommended by the course [EDAN40](https://cs.lth.se/edan40)** at Lunds Tekniska Högskola, as well as handpicked exercises from the lecturer.
+In this repo you will find solutions to the exercises given by the book Programming in Haskell Second Edition as part of the course literature* recommended by the course [EDAN40](https://cs.lth.se/edan40)** at Lunds Tekniska Högskola, as well as handpicked exercises from the lecturer and solutions for past exams.
 Some of these are common to the course [EDAF95](https://cs.lth.se/edaf95).

-For the classes, under the folder ``exercises/malec``, theres also solutions on the official page.
+For the classes, under the folder [``exercises/malec``](exercises/malec), and the exams, under the folder [``exams``](exams), there are also solutions on the official page.
 Similarly, there might also be more information on those exercises under their original sources, as this years lecturer Jacek Malec based the exercises on a compilation of original sources, listed in the corresponding classes.

 This is a complementary resource to my [Notion notes database](https://mikaelrr.notion.site/Delade-anteckningar-Hub-LTH-D-C-f2a47297b9b146dba372e02c4f789d55?pvs=4).